 2. Ask students to write a letter to the editor of a newspaper responding to the murder of Talaat by Tehlirian.
 Or, you could have students write about this event as if they were journalists reporting for a local paper at the time.

-Students can read a primary source document: a joint declaration written by France, Great Britain, and Russia given to the government of the Ottoman Empire in May, 1915.
+Students can read a primary source document: France, Great Britain, and Russia Joint Declaration given to the government of the Ottoman Empire in May, 1915.
 Before reading this document, review some background about WWI.
 A familiarity with the following terms will help students understand this document: Kurd, Turkish/Turkey, Ottoman Empire, Armenian, Constantinople, Allies.
 (Note: The glossary included with the primary source document contains explanations of these terms.)
 When setting the context for this document, you might want to show students a map of the Ottoman Empire.

 Students can read the joint declaration in groups or individually.
 This short reading contains challenging vocabulary.
 It provides an opportunity for you to help your students practice paraphrasing difficult texts and using context clues to guess the meaning of unfamiliar words.
 You may wish to give them the version of the declaration with a glossary.
 As they read, ask students to highlight any language that helps them answer the following questions:

 - From reading this declaration, what do you learn about what was happening in the Ottoman Empire in 1915?

 - The Allies writing this letter refer to "new crimes of Turkey against humanity and civilization."
 What do you think they mean?

 - What do you think is the purpose of this letter?

 - According to the letter, what do the Allies intend to do to stop Turkey from committing crimes against humanity and civilization?